ICREE8/buildspace-projects/NFT_Game/en/Section_1/Lesson_4_Mint_Your_NFT_Locally.md

 mapping(address => uint256) public nftHolders;
 ```

 `nftHolderAttributes` will be where we store the state of the player's NFTs.
-We map the the NFT's id to a `CharacterAttributes` struct.
+We map the NFT's id to a `CharacterAttributes` struct.

 Remember, every player has their own character NFT.
 And, every single NFT has their own state like `HP`, `Attack Damage`, etc!
 So if Player #172 owns a "Pikachu" NFT and their Pikachu NFT loses health in a battle **then only Player 172's Pikachu NFT should be changed** everyone else's Pikachu should stay the same!
 So, we store this player character level data in a map.